ripter/Workshops/aframe/character-controller/README.md

 * [ ] Add nav-mesh for y axis control.
 * ✅ Move based on WASD keys while playing animation.
 * ✅ Play Idle animation when not moving, and Walking when moving.

+## Input System

+This system listens to input from keyboard and controller.
+It's main job is to translate key presses from those devices into an `InputAction`.
+This abstracts away the actual key input and enables multiple key layouts.
+Components can query the input system to find active `InputAction`s.